Wright Pulsar

 The Wright Pulsar was a single-decker bus body built on the VDL SB200 single-decker bus chassis by Wrightbus between 2006 and 2014.

 A total of 639 Pulsars were built.
-Arriva was the main customer, with large numbers entering service at its Kent Thameside, North West, Midlands and Yorkshire divisions.
+Arriva was the main customer, with large numbers entering service at its Kent Thameside, North West, Midlands, North East, and Yorkshire divisions.
 First London purchased eight hydrogen-powered Pulsars.
 Additionally a number of independent operators also purchased Pulsars.
 A double-decker version of the Pulsar was also produced as the Pulsar Gemini.

 First generation (2006–2013)

 The Pulsar was launched at the 2006 Euro Bus Expo as the replacement for the Commander.
 It was also intended to replace the VDL SB120 based Cadet midibus; however, no shorter Pulsars were built.
-Of the 114 produced, all bar seven entered service with Arriva.
+Of the 114 produced, all bar eight entered service with Arriva; 13 of these were delivered to Arriva North West in 2008 for services in Bolton.

 First London purchased eight hydrogen-powered Pulsar bodied VDL SB200s for use on route RV1 between 2010 and 2013.
 The hydrogen fuel pods are fitted to the whole length of the roof on top of the buses.